Anthropology, Art and Perception (MRes) 2025 entry

 • 22 contact hours for lectures and seminars, plus additional practical time

-• 100% coursework assessment.
+• 100% coursework assessment

-Students can choose to complete a 15,000-word research dissertation or a 7,500-word dissertation with a practical element.
+Students can choose to complete a 15,000-word research dissertation or a 7,500-word dissertation with a practical and or multi-modal element.
 Student dissertations will be supervised by a member of teaching staff who will advise on the choice of subject and provide guidance throughout the research process.
 The completed dissertation must be submitted by a specified date in August.

 If students choose not to complete the dissertation requirement for the MRes, there is an exit award available that allows suitably qualified candidates to receive a Postgraduate Diploma.
 By choosing an exit award, you will finish your degree at the end of the second semester of study and receive a PGDip instead of an MRes.